ssbc/ssb-tribes/README.md

 - `subgroup` *GroupId* - the id of the subgroup you're linking to `group`
 - `cb` - *Function* - call with signature `(err, link)` where `link` is the link message
 Note:
-- this link will be encrypted to the group you're linking to (i.e. link will have `recos: [groupId]`)
+- this link will be encrypted to the group you're linking to (i.e. link will have `recps: [groupId]`)

 ### `ssb.tribes.findByFeedId(feedId, cb)`